resteasy/resteasy-grpc/docs/grpc-bridge.md

 RESTEasy supports servlets, and, accordingly, grpc-bridge creates a servlet environment for Jakarta REST resources to execute in, including the four mandated servlet types.
+Now, the generated class is decorated with a `jakarta.annotation.Priority` annotation with the maximum priority, so there won't be a problem, but, in principle, other providers could be troublesome.
+One solution available

 Note that [Using the generated WAR](#using_war) discusses a step involving a Jakarta REST client call that must be taken before gRPC